mocamircea/sygon-token/README.md

     </li>
     <li>
       <b>Installment ID</b><br/>
       The installment ID of the current transfer for a particular Project ID.
 This is to provide transparency, by allowing anyone to track release transfers according to several milestones, along a roadmap of a project.
-For example, if the project targets the development of a software component, this approach matches with software development lifecycle, meaning that contribution is rewarded gradually for consecutive releases of a software component.<br/>
+For example, if the project targets the development of a software component, this approach matches with software development lifecycle, meaning that the contribution is rewarded gradually, for consecutive releases of the developed software.<br/>
     </li>
   </ul>
   <h4>Release Destinations</h4>

-   There are five possible release destinations from which three are explicitly defined: [0] DEV (Project Development), [1] PRO (Promotion), [2] OPR (Operational).
+   There are five release destinations from which three are explicitly defined: [0] DEV (Project Development), [1] PRO (Promotion), [2] OPR (Operational).
 While DEV destination is explicit, the rest of the destinations are implicit.
 This means that for a new release, the amount explicitely stated defaultly targets the DEV destination.
-Consequently, amounts for PRO and OPR destinations are calculated automatically based on their weights and the amount transferred to DEV. <br/>
+Consequently, amounts for PRO and OPR destinations are calculated automatically based on their weights in the current Release Structure and the amount transferred to DEV.<br/>

    <img src="SYGON-token-transfer-as-token-release.png"/> <br/>

    <br/><br/> All destinations together define the <b>Release Structure</b> (RS).
-For example, a structure like   RS{0:20,1:30,2:50} means that a transfer of 10000 SYGON tokens is performed to DEV, and consequently, a transfer of 15000 SYGONs to PRO and a transfer of 25000 SYGONs to OPR destinations respectively.
+For example, a structure like   RS{0:20,1:30,2:50} means that when a transfer of 10000 SYGON tokens is performed to DEV, automatically a transfer of 15000 SYGONs to PRO and a transfer of 25000 SYGONs to OPR destinations respectively are performed by the function.
-   <br/><br/> Also, there are destinations [3] RD3 and [4] RD4, with an initial weight of 0 (zero).
-These two destinations are reserved for future implementations.
+   <br/><br/> Also, there are destinations [3] RD3 and [4] RD4, with an initial weight of 0 (zero) left for future implementations.
-   <br/><br/> <b>Changing Destinations</b> Only changing the address and weight of destinations [1-4] are allowed to Creator.
-Changing destinations emits specific events.
+   <br/><br/> <b>Changing Destinations</b> Only changing the address and weight of destinations [1-4] are possible and they are performed by the Creator.
-   <br/><br/> <b>Reading Destinations</b> Details of any destination can be accessed through a valid name ("DEV", "PRO", "OPR", "RD3", "RD4").
-The following attributes can be accessed: destination ID, address and weight.
+   <br/><br/> <b>Reading Destinations</b> Settings of any release destination can be accessed through a valid name ("DEV", "PRO", "OPR", "RD3", "RD4").
+Settings are defined by: destination ID, address and weight.
    <br/><br/>
     <table>
   <tr><td>ID</td><td>Name</td><td>Address</td><td>Weight</td></tr>